Darien Breach of Peace Lawyer

 Breach of peace is also a more serious offense on paper, since the second-degree variant of this offense is a class B misdemeanor and disorderly conduct is just a class C misdemeanor.
 A knowledgeable lawyer in Darien could explain the unique aspects of breach of peace charges in as much detail as necessary during a private consultation.

 Proving intent to cause or reckless disregard for the risk of inconvenience, annoyance, or alarm can be difficult given the facts and circumstances.
 A Darien lawyer can argue that you did not have the required intent to commit a breach of peace.
 Further, an attorney who knows the ins and outs of the court system can negotiate for alternative sentences whenever possible.

 Contact a Knowledgeable Darien Breach of Peace Attorney

 An experienced Darien breach of peace lawyer could fight to protect your rights and by formulating a strong defense strategy.
-To learn more about how a criminal defense lawyer could help with the unique needs of your case, call Mark Sherman Law.
-Check out our reviews on avvo.com here to see what past clients have to say about working with us.
+To learn more about how a criminal defense lawyer could help with the unique needs of your case, click here to check out our over 300 certified 5-star client reviews and call today.